Parks and Recreation

 Overview

 Manchester Park is a compact 1.5 acre park between Washtenaw Avenue and Manchester Road, next to the Washtenaw County's County Farm Park.
 View the Ann Arbor Parks & Nature Areas Map for location context.
-It offers a pleasant stroll to the the County Farm Park trails, Meri Lou Murray Recreation Center, and the local neighborhoods.
+It offers a pleasant stroll to the the County Farm Park trails, Meri Lou Murray Recreation Center, and the nearby neighborhoods.

 Access and Parking